yatommyay/COMP7404-Group-Project/README.md

 You can input any image and label which you want.

 For training Emotion_Classifer_lite.py
-Please preapre the dataset file in the same directory.
+Please preapre the dataset file and the structure like that:
-For training set directoty
+For dataset directoty
 - dataset
   - training_set
     - label 1